AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

 # Complete BOM

-This is a software project though the models used and the code written can be deployed on the edge, given the device support Intel Architecture as specified in OpenVINO Documentation.
+This is a software project though the models used and the code written can be deployed on the edge, given the device support Intel Architecture as specified in OpenVINO Documentation. <br>

-Here is the complete list of Software, Models and Tools used:
+Here is the complete list of Software, Models and Tools used:<br>

-a) Python 3.6 and its libraries, espcially PyAutoGUI for navigation.
+a) Python 3.6 and its libraries, espcially PyAutoGUI for navigation.<br>

-b) Intel OpenVINO 2020
+b) Intel OpenVINO 2020<br>

-c) These are the OpenVINO Models Used:
+c) These are the OpenVINO Models Used:<br>

-i) Detailed Facial Landmark Detection: "facial-landmarks-35-adas-0002" ii) Head Pose Estimation: "head-pose-estimation-adas-0001" iii) Gaze Estimation: "gaze-estimation-adas-0002" iv) Face Detection: "face-detection-adas-0001"
+i) Detailed Facial Landmark Detection: "facial-landmarks-35-adas-0002"<br>
+ii) Head Pose Estimation: "head-pose-estimation-adas-0001"<br>
+iii) Gaze Estimation: "gaze-estimation-adas-0002"<br>
+iv) Face Detection: "face-detection-adas-0001"<br>
-v) Speech Recognition:
+v) Speech Recognition:<br>
-OpenVINO Inference Engine plugin
+OpenVINO Inference Engine plugin <br>
-OpenVINO Feature Extraction Library
+OpenVINO Feature Extraction Library<br>
-OpenVINO Decoder Library
+OpenVINO Decoder Library<br>

 d) Numerical Models

-i)   Inverse Simoid Curve Fitting using Non-Linear Least Squares ii)  Mouth Aspect Ratio derived from EAR concept from a Research Paper [3] iii) Peak Finding Algorithm iv)  Statistical Analysis
+i)   Inverse Simoid Curve Fitting using Non-Linear Least Squares<br>
+ii)  Mouth Aspect Ratio derived from EAR concept from a Research Paper [3]<br>
+iii) Peak Finding Algorithm<br>
+iv)  Statistical Analysis<br>

-e) Tools Used:
+e) Tools Used:<br>
-i) Intel VTune
+i) Intel VTune<br>
-ii) Shell Script
+ii) Shell Script<br>
-iii) http://fooplot.com as Math Visualization Tool iv) Mobile as Light Source
+iii) http://fooplot.com as Math Visualization Tool<br>
+iv) Mobile as Light Source<br><br>

-f) Laptop with Intel CPU and Webcam.
+f) Laptop with Intel CPU and Webcam.<br>

 # Creative Elements (20 points)

 ## Innovative use of Numerical Algorithms
-What makes the project unique is the innovative use of numerical algorithms to replace AI models, in line with the advocacy in my blog here: https://towardsdatascience.com/the-power-of-mathematical-ingenuity-49c7b6cfe05e
+What makes the project unique is the innovative use of numerical algorithms to replace AI models, in line with the advocacy in my blog here:<br>
+https://towardsdatascience.com/the-power-of-mathematical-ingenuity-49c7b6cfe05e

 This idea is especially important when OpenVINO optimized models are deployed on the edge.
 The models are already optimized to the extend possible and the computation overhead is with the remaining code.
 Here, we need to use efficient statistical analysis or numerical algorithms to save the compute.
 Why to use a sledgehammer to crack a nut?